Dipto-Datta/event-management-frontend/README.md

 ### 2. Environment variable

 - create a .env.local file
-- paste all of the content from the .env-example
+- paste all of the content from the env-example.txt file

 ### 3. Docker Usage

+- make sure 3000 port is open
-- docker-compose up --build
+- docker-compose -f docker-compose.yml up